ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

-# Deployment of a rest api aplication in a Kubertates cluster
+# Deployment of a rest api application in a Kubertates cluster

-In this repository we will see how to deploy and automate a single rest api Flask aplication in Kubernetes kind with Jenkins.
+In this repository we will see how to deploy and automate a single rest api Flask application in Kubernetes kind with Jenkins.

 ## Tolls / Pre-requirements 📋

-- Flask to create the aplication
+- Flask to create the application
-- Docker to package the aplication
+- Docker to package the application
 - Docker hub to stores the  Docker images.
-- Kubectl to expose the aplication
+- Kubectl to expose the application
-- Jenkins to automathe the deployment
+- Jenkins to automate the deployment
 - Git to store and version control of the code
 - Kind Kubernetes cluster